Krisenberg/Pricer/README.md

 # Pricer
 > [!NOTE]
-> theoretical_assignments/ : a folder that contains two reports about stock process modeling and option pricing.
+> * `theoretical_assignments/` : a folder that contains two reports about stock process modeling and option pricing.
-> demo_new/, demo_old/ : folders containing screenshots of the pricer web app after and before refactorization respectively.
+> * `demo_new/`, `demo_old/` : folders containing screenshots of the pricer web app after and before refactorization respectively.
-> rest of the files : pricer web application.
+> * rest : pricer web application.

 ## Installation
 1. Navigate to your local directory where the Pricer should be placed.